Environmental

 Relationship with Natural Capital

-The Company recognizes that human life and economic activities are based on natural capital, including biodiversity.
-The Company will continue to examine the relationship between its business activities and natural capital with reference to the TNFD recommendations.
+We recognize that human life and economic activities are based on natural capital, including biodiversity.
+We will continue to examine the relationship between our business activities and natural capital with reference to the TNFD recommendations.

 LEAP Approach

 The TNFD recommendations favor the LEAP approach as a means of identifying and assessing the relationship between business activities and nature.
-This process was used to analyze the dependencies and impacts of the Company on nature and to select potential priori ty locations.
+This process was used to analyze the dependencies and impacts of our business activities on nature and to select potential priority locations.

 Dependencies and Impacts

-The TNFD recommendations encourage the use of the ENCORE tool to identify dependencies and impacts on natural capital in the sectors in which a company operates.
-Referring to real estate management as the sector in which it has direct operations, the Company considered its dependencies and impacts on natural capital that ought to be considered.
-In its considerations, the Company took account of the status of the relevant actions taken in each fund, in reference to the real estate management sector.
+The TNFD recommendations encourage the use of the ENCORE tool to identify dependencies and impacts on natural capital in our operating sectors.
+Referring to real estate management as the sector in which we have direct operations, we considered the dependencies and impacts on natural capital that ought to be considered.
+In its considerations, we took account of the status of the relevant actions taken in each fund, in reference to the real estate management sector.
 After that, it identified dependencies and impacts.

 Heat Map of Dependencies and Impacts